 The rest of the lounge houses an additional buffet, toilets, and more seating, along with large windows overlooking some of the runways.
 The downsides of this lounge are that it feels crowded, and there aren’t power outlets on every seat, which is a pain if you need to recharge.
 Obviously, Wi-Fi is free in the lounge, but it is slow, so you may prefer to connect to the internet via your mobile.

-There are three stylish and nicely maintained bathrooms, plus there is a shower which you can be put on a waitlist for.
-The shower is also stylish and clean and provides shampoo, conditioner and shower gel, towels, and a hairdryer.
+There are three stylish and nicely maintained bathrooms, plus there is a shower, which you can be put on a waitlist for.
+The shower is also stylish and clean and provides shampoo, conditioner shower gel, towels, and a hairdryer.

 The main buffet is excellent by the standards of European Priority Pass lounges with water and soft drinks (including bottled water), plenty of delicious wrap sandwiches, cookies, crisps, soup, orange juice, and coffee and tea machines.